 - 12:30 pm: U.S. Small Business Administration Award Presentation (Presented by CJ Castro, Senior Area Manager, U.S. SBA)

-- 12:40 pm: Pay It Forward Recognition and Keynote Introduction (Presented by Lizzy Gaustad, Spectrum Reach)
+- 12:40 pm: Pay It Forward Recognition and Keynote Introduction (Presented by Amber Fogler-Tortora, Regional Vice President of Field Marketing, East Division, Spectrum Reach)

-- 12:45 pm: Keynote Address: Johnny Crowder – Musician, entrepreneur and mental health advocate
+- 12:45 pm: Keynote Address: Johnny Crowder – Mental health advocate, entrepreneur and musician

 - 1:10 pm: Closing Remarks and Networking (Carl Hadden, Regional Director, Florida SBDC at USF)

 Tampa, FL 33620

 Mental health CEO and entrepreneur Johnny Crowder is a true master of one of the most pressing strategic concerns in business today: wellbeing.
 But revealing the keys to a healthier workplace, headspace, and heartspace for all is just the beginning.

 As the founder and CEO of the globally-utilized positive psychology startup Cope Notes, Johnny Crowder gives audiences practical self-care tools and mental health strategies that people can start using now to improve their emotional health and wellbeing.
 With infectious positivity, humor, and authenticity, this trauma survivor and Certified Recovery Peer Specialist shows audiences why opening up about mental health is the key to coping, and why the most resilient organizational cultures proudly prioritize and support mental health for all.